Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: D+1 Decomposition of the Vielbein and Einstein--Hilbert Action

 We could in principle also write the spatial curvature $\rD \!
 R$ explicitly in terms of the spatial vielbeins $E^A_{~ i}$, but since it will only depend on spatial derivatives,

 which will not affect the canonical structure, we keep it implicit, but emphasise that it, as a function of only $\gamma_{ij}$, is locally Lorentz invariant.

 With the action in the form \eqref{EH_decomp}, we are ready to transition to the canonical formulation, but as stressed before, there is no unique way of doing this.
-We will start in the next section with a manifestly Lorentz-covariant formulation and work with $E^A_{~ i}$ as canonical fields.
+In the next section, we will work in a manifestly Lorentz-covariant formulation and use $E^A_{~ i}$ as canonical fields.